IISERM/Date-A-Programmer/index.md

 ## Question 2) Love Calculator [30 Marks]

-You are working as a Love Guru/Astrologer (and a part time data analyst).
+a) You are working as a Love Guru/Astrologer (and a part time data analyst).
 Your clients come and ask you their compatibility with some prospective partners.

 You bunked your classes at the Indian Institute of Astrological Science, not that attending them would have made a difference.
 But you did a data analysis course at Coursera and know how to convert the characters into Binary.